 - 1. Engage with a range of texts, in a variety of media and forms, from different periods, styles, and cultures. - 2.
 Develop skills in listening, speaking, reading, writing, viewing, presenting and performing. - 3.
-Develop skills in interpretation, analysis and evaluation. - 4.
-Develop sensitivity to the formal and aesthetic qualities of texts and an appreciation of how they contribute to diverse responses and open up multiple meanings. - 5.
-Develop an understanding of relationships between texts and a variety of perspectives, cultural contexts, and local and global issues, and an appreciation of how they contribute to diverse responses and open up multiple meanings. - 6.
-Develop an understanding of the relationships between studies in language and literature and other disciplines. - 7.
-Communicate and collaborate in a confident and creative way. - 8. foster a lifelong interest in and enjoyment of language and literature.
+Develop skills in literacy interpretation, analysis and evaluation. - 4.
+Develop an understanding of relationships between literary texts and a variety of perspectives, cultural contexts, and local and global issues, and an appreciation of how they contribute to diverse responses and open up multiple meanings. - 5.
+Develop an understanding of the relationships between literature and other academic disciplines. - 6.
+Communicate and collaborate in a confident and creative way. - 7.
+Foster a lifelong interest in and enjoyment of literature.